 In 1898, with the outbreak of the Spanish American War, the Corps of Cadets formally volunteered to the governor for combat service.
 This request was declined, but most of the band and its director enlisted as the Band of the 2nd Virginia Infantry Regiment.
-Many alumniserved in the Spanish-American War and the Philippine Insurrection.
-One was awarded the Medal of Honor during the Philippine Insurrection; another was cited for gallantry at the Battle of Santiago, Cuba, and awarded the Silver Star.

 The summer of 1902 saw the band serving as part of the 70th Virginia Infantry during large-scale national military maneuvers in Manassas, Virginia.
-Alumni also participated in the Mexican Border Conflict between 1910 and 1919, including one who received the Medal of Honor.